tuliogoncalves/scriptpage/local-dev.md

 # Developement local

-change to brant dev
+1) change to brant dev

     git switch dev
     git merge <branch>

-add in composer.json:
+2) add in composer.json on your project:

     "repositories": [
         {